cmaureir/progra-alma/lectures/week6/lecture21.rst

 provide a certain behavior for all the instances.

 An **instance** represent the concrete items in a program's domain.
-An instance will be the object, algo called as, a class abstraction.
+An instance will be the object, something called as, a class abstraction.

-A **method** is a functionallity inside a class, in simple words, a method is a function inside a class with the parameter *self* as the first argument.
+A **method** is a functionality inside a class, in simple words, a method is a function inside a class with the parameter *self* as the first argument.